LucasEnns/holy-nest/README.md

 The beta version 2 has been in use at our shop for 2+ years and never a miss-cut panel.
 This has allowed people with practically no CNC experience to successfully program a simple rectangular cut.
 It is not a replacement for more intensive cam software, however in my experience, the nesting is as good if not better than some and certainly quicker to generate a CNC file.

-Takes a CSV file as input with panel information:`csv names, quantities, width, height`
+Takes a CSV file as input with panel information:`names, quantities, width, height`

 The CSV can be edited in the app or even created manually by filling out the table under the settings pane.
 The edited csv can be downloaded to be worked on on a later date.